bldl/emplace-spidermonkey/README.md

   One solution we had, was to check if the entry was in the `Map`, by using `Map::has`.
-  The problem with this, is that this method is not currently exposed to self hosted JavaScript™ code.
+  The problem with this, is that this method is not currently exposed to self-hosted JavaScript™ code.
 The reason for this is seemingly because there has not been any need for the `Map::has` method in self-hosted code previously.

   **Exposing `std_Map_has` to self-hosted code**